Atlantic Salmon – Salmo salar – The strange and tragic story of Atlantic salmon in New Zealand

 German Stephan Ludwigi discovered or at least rediscovered, how the eggs of salmonids could be artificially fertilized, incubated, and hatched during the early part of the 18th century.
 Ludwigi found that salmon eggs could be fertilized by mixing them with milt and that he could incubate them in wooden troughs filled with gravel that had running water flowing over them.

-Later John Shaw, a Scottish gamekeeper, carried out experiments that showed the rate at which the ova developed was dependant on water temperature.
+Later John Shaw, a Scottish gamekeeper, carried out experiments that showed the rate at which the ova developed was dependent on water temperature.

 Shaw discovered the rate of development could be slowed if the water was kept cold enough.
 This knowledge would, decades later, become crucial to keeping ova alive on the long sea journey of about three months to Australia and New Zealand.